lyteword/chspurgeon-tod/volume-4/psalm-88.md

 (e) That he should be entirely forgotten, as though he had never existed.

-2\.The consequences involved in this supposition.
+2\.
+The consequences involved in this supposition.

 (a) God's wonders to them would cease.